 About Mt Everest Challenge

 The ‘Marlborough Mount Everest Challenge’ is a run/walk event where the goal is to travel the elevation of Mount Everest (8800 m) in 7 weeks – the time that it took Sir Edmund Hillary in 1953!
-The event will be run from 3rd October to the 21st November 2020 and funds raised from this event will go towards Stage 2 of the Port Marlborough Pavilion (which includes multipurpose indoor courts).
+The event will be run from 7th October – 25th November 2023 and funds raised from this event will go towards Stage 2 of the Port Marlborough Pavilion (which includes multipurpose indoor courts).

 The tracks chosen will allow participants to accomplish the goal by running or walking the Tirohanga track in Picton or the Mt Vernon Track in Blenheim.
 Attaining the goal of 8800m during the seven week period will not be an easy task but we’re sure Marlburian’s will be up to the challenge!
 The Tirohanga track will need to be climbed 36 times and Mt Vernon 25 times to complete the task.
-If you complete the goal of 8800m as an individual or as a group you will receive a medal at prize giving to be held at the Port Marlborough Pavilion on the 28th November 2020.
+If you complete the goal of 8800m as an individual or as a group you will receive a medal at prize giving to be held at the Port Marlborough Pavilion on Friday the 1st of December at 6pm

 We aim to encourage local people to not only utilise the amazing local walking tracks that Marlborough has to offer, but to get fit while doing so.
 You can do it solo or as part of a team to help motivate each other.
 Get your family, friends and work colleagues to join your team.
 Put the challenge out there and see what you and your team can achieve.

 Health & Safety